berviantoleo/react-multi-crop/packages/react-multi-crop/README.md

 3. Keyboard event, `delete` will delete your current pointing (active) of box-crop.
 4. Mouse event, `double click` into box-crop will duplicate your box-crop.
 5. Also there are some action in button that can be used, add shape (box-crop), delete selected object (box-crop), select all (box-crop), and discard current active selection (box-crop).

-## NOTICE

-ReactMultiCrop component may very spesific to build and support react-admin.
-But also compatible with redux-form.

 ## LICENSE